 The same goes for Bluetooth headsets.
 Over the years, many experts have raised questions about whether their proximity to our brain increases the risk of electromagnetic fields (EMFs) coming out of wireless headphones damaging our brain.
 Research proves that is not the case.

 Here’s why.
-The amount of radiation that Bluetooth headphones emit is significantly less than those coming out of your average cell phone – and one that is well below the level the US Federal Government and World Health Organization (WHO) considers safe to be emitted from consumer devices.
+The amount of radiation that Bluetooth headphones emit is significantly less than those coming out of your average cell phone – and one that is well below the level the US Federal Government and World Health Organization (WHO) consider safe to be emitted from consumer devices.

 Guidelines issued by the California Department of Public Health state the same.
 They claim that there’s ‘no definitive proof’ that EMF radiations coming out of devices (like headphones) pose health risks.
 All these pieces of evidence should be enough for you to use these devices without any worry.